MilenTecle/random-destination/README.md

   - As a first time user I want to understand the purpose of the application easily.
   - As a first time user I want a simple and intuitive interface for my travel inputs.
   - As a first time user I want clear instructions and guidance should I enter a wrongful input.
-  - As a first time user I want the application to provide me with a random destination based on my preference.
+  - As a first time user I want the application to provide me with a random destination based on my prefered continent.
   - As a first time user I want the option to add accommodation and transportation to help me plan my entire trip.
   - As a first time user I want the option to re-choose a city if that is not what I expected.
   - As a first time user I want the option to see the travel details displayed in a summary after I have made all my choices.